zama-ai/tfhe-rs/tfhe/docs/guides/rayon_crate.md

 }
 ```

-## Multi-Client Applications
+## Multi-client applications

-If your application needs to operate on data from different clients concurrently, and that you want each client to use
-multiple threads, you will need to create different rayon thread pools
+For applications that need to operate concurrently on data from different clients and require each client to use multiple threads, you need to create separate Rayon thread pools:

 ```rust
 use rayon::prelude::*;